Apr30

 Where:Court 13A, Law Courts Building, 184 Phillip Street Sydney

-On 31 March 2026, Professor Fleur Johns (Dean and Head of School, The University of Sydney Law School) Faculty of Law, UNSW) will present a legal history tutorial.
-This is an in person event – if you are unable to attend in person, to receive details for online viewing please register here Legal History Tutorial by Professor Fleur Johns (online) – the viewing link will be in the emailed confirmation you will receive after registering.
+On 30 April 2026, Professor Alecia Simmonds (University of Technology Sydney) will present a legal history tutorial in which she will explore themes emerging from her research project ‘Race, Legal Status and Subjecthood and Defamation Actions across the 19th and 20th centuries’.
+This is an in person event – if you are unable to attend in person, to receive details for online viewing please register here – the viewing link will be in the emailed confirmation you will receive after registering.
 No registration is needed to attend in person.

 Nov25